 - Preheat oven to 425°F. Line a baking sheet with aluminum foil and place a cooling rack on top.
 Set aside.

-- Combine the rosemary, thyme, oregano, garlic powder, salt, and pepper in a small bowl.2 teaspoons dried rosemary, 2 teaspoons dried thyme, 1 teaspoon oregano, 1 teaspoon garlic powder, 1 teaspoon kosher salt, ½ teaspoon ground black pepper
+- Combine the rosemary, thyme, oregano, garlic powder, salt, and pepper in a small bowl.2 teaspoons dried rosemary, 2 teaspoons dried thyme, 1 teaspoon dried oregano, 1 teaspoon garlic powder, 1 teaspoon kosher salt, ½ teaspoon ground black pepper

 - Place the chicken thighs on the cooling rack on the baking sheet.

-- Bake for 35-40 minutes or until the internal temperature reaches 165°F.
+- Bake for 35-40 minutes, or until cooked through.

 - For extra crispy skin, broil the chicken on high for 2-3 minutes immediately prior to serving.